SubruArun/Real-Time-Data-Pipeline/README.md

 ## Improvements/Noticed Bugs
 - In sensor_aggregated_metrics db the aggregation is done only for each files added, we are not merging the previously added values and new ones
-- Try async functions to process faster - but since csv read/write is there is wont be fully async
+- Try async functions to process faster - but since csv read/write is there it wont be fully async
+- Database - Part of normalization keep seperate table for storing static data such as ["location", "latitude", "longitude"] into another table, so that we can reduce the size on raw data/aggregared metrics
 - Code revamp

 ## Future Works
-- Current total processing time is between 30-35 seconds which can be reduced
+- Current total processing time is between 30-35 seconds for 70k rows, which can be reduced.
 - Use REDIS
     - For logging and storing temporary data, as well as for keeping track of the processing state for each file.
 This ensures that if a file fails after preprocessing, we don't have to process it from the beginning.
-Redis can temporarily store the intermediate results (e.g., partially processed data or the state of each record) and allow us to resume the process from the last successful state during a retry
+Redis can temporarily store the intermediate results (e.g., partially processed data or the state of each record) and allow us to resume the process from the last successful state during a retry.
+Also keeping track of kafka partition and index value to start process from failed states.
 - Use KAFKA
     - Currently, the pipeline processes data sequentially, with dependencies between reading and processing steps.
 By incorporating Kafka, we can decouple these steps.
-The producer can continue to produce data (files), while the consumer processes them in parallel (either in a scheduled or real-time manner, depending on requirements)
+The producer can continue to produce data (files), while the consumer processes them in parallel (either in a scheduled or real-time manner, depending on requirements).
+Retension period of 7 days will help keep track of data and re-process if required.
 - Use Spark
-    - Can be utilized to handle large datasets in a distributed manner, taking advantage of its built-in features for parallel processing
+    - Can be utilized to handle large datasets in a distributed manner, taking advantage of its built-in features for parallel processing.

 ## References